 I would like to thank the Active for Connecticut, III.: Brother Bruce T. Work, 33°, and the Active Emeriti for their support and guidance during this past year.
 Their knowledge, wisdom and insight continue to be invaluable to me.
 Scottish Rite Masonry in Connecticut is far better off because of their efforts over their many years of service.

-It has been an honor and a pleasure to serve as Deputy for Connecticut, and I look forward to my continued service to the Connecticut Council of Deliberation.
+It has been an honor and a pleasure to serve as Deputy for Connecticut, and I look forward to my continued service to the Supreme Council, NMJ.

-Fraternally and sincerely, Kevin J. Hecht, 33° Commander-in-Chief
+Fraternally and sincerely, Kevin J. Hecht, 33° Deputy for Connecticut, Supreme Council, NMJ Commander-in-Chief, Connecticut Council of Deliberation